 During the war years there was no uniformity in the treatment Bahá'ís received from the authorities.
-Several friends were able to keep a few books and pictures, but most of these were destroyed in Allied bombing raids.
+Several friends were able to keep a few books and pictures, but most of these were destroyed through Allied bombing raids.
 In other instances everything was confiscated.
-Even personal mementos were taken despite the assurances by the Heidelberg Gestapo that individual Bahá'is were allowed to keep their books and continue to visit each other socially, even in greater numbers.
-On the other hand, Mr. Emil Jörn who lived in Warnemünde on the Baltic Sea was forbidden to make any contact with other Bahá'ís either in person or by mail.
+Even personal mementos were taken despite the assurances by

-To mark Germany's 50th National Bahá'i Convention in 1980, the German NSA published a commemorative booklet entitled Der Bahá'i Glaube in Deutschland - Ein Rückblick, The Bahá'i Faith in Germany - A Review.
-The following excerpts, translated by the author, leave posterity a vivid record of the faith and courage shown by German Bahá'is during the years of persecution.
+To mark Germany's 50th National Bahá'í Convention in 1980, the German NSA published a commemorative booklet entitled Der Bahá'í Glaube in Deutschland - Ein Rückblick, The Bahá'í Faith in Germany - Looking Back.
+The following excerpts, translated by this author, leave posterity a vivid record of the faith and courage shown by German Bahá'ís during the years of persecution.

-"In 1939 Mrs. Martha Brauns-Forel, a former NSA member

-and the daughter of Swiss Professor Auguste Forel who had exchanged correspondence with 'Abdu'l-Baha, had her home searched by the Gestapo.
+"In 1939 Mrs. Martha Brauns-Forel, a former NSA member and daughter of Swiss Professor Auguste Forel who had exchanged correspondence with 'Abdu'l-Baha, had her home searched by the Gestapo.
 All her books and correspondence were confiscated and she was interrogated for hours in a most scornful and insolent manner.
-Then a letter was discovered that had been mailed to her by Mrs. Anna Grossmann of Neckargemünd, who was also a former NSA member and the wife of future Hand of the Cause Dr. Hermann Grossmann.
+Then a letter was discovered which had come from Mrs. Anna Grossmann of Neckargemünd, also a former NSA member and the wife of future Hand of the Cause Dr. Hermann Grossmann.
 Even though her letter made no mention of the Bahá'í Faith, it was enough to have her brought to Karlsruhe for interrogation by a Gestapo officer.
 Since there was no evidence of her breaking any law, she merely received "an official warning for having had suspect contact with Mrs. Brauns-Forel, a former Member of the National Spiritual Assembly."
-Next, the searchers found a copy of Bahá'u'lláh's Daily Obligatory Praver which had been copied and sent to Mrs. Brauns-Forel by Mr. Paul Köhler of Dresden.
-For this trespass a Dresden court sentenced Paul Köhler to six months in jail.
+Next, the searchers found a copy of Bahá'u'lláh's Daily Obligatory Prayer which had been copied and sent to Mrs. Brauns-Forel by Mr. Paul Köhler of Dresden.
+For this trespass a court in Dresden sentenced Paul Köhler to six months in jail.
 (A few years later he tragically lost his life in an accident).

 "The third wave of persecution against Bahá'ís began in 1943 and could have had grave consequences.
 Mrs. Carla Macco of Heidelberg was suddenly taken into custody on the strength of some completely libelous political accusations.
-It is believed that the driving force behind all court cases and persecutions that followed was the same Gestapo officer in Karlsruhe who had been responsible for the intial attacks that led to Paul Köhler's arrest and jail sentence.
+It is believed that the driving force behind all court cases and persecutions that followed was the same Gestapo officer in Karlsruhe who had been responsible for the intial attacks leading to Paul Köhler's arrest and jail sentence.

-"When it became clearly evident that the charges against Carla Macco had been trumped up, she was accused of being "an active Bahá'i."
+When it became clearly evident that the charges against Carla Macco had been trumped up, she was then accused of being "an active Bahá'i."
 Based on falsified reports of her own testimony at the Gestapo office she was sentenced to six months in jail.
 These lies became the basis for charges and sentences against a number of other Bahá'ís, all despite Carla Macco's sworn court testimony that the Gestapo report was a falsehood.
 An appeal was impossible, because her lawyer was not allowed to see her, was not informed of the charges against her, and was barred from all court proceedings.
 Only weeks later were Dr. Hermann Grossmann and his wife Anna Grossmann able to clarify the situation when they themselves were interrogated by the Gestapo in Karlsruhe.
-They were also able to get permission for Carla Macco's son, a most devoted Bahá'í who later was killed in the war, to visit her in jail while on home leave.
+They were also able to get permission for Carla Macco's son, who was a most devoted Bahá'í and who was killed in the war, to visit her in jail while on home leave.
 It was he who managed to save his mother from being sent on to a concentration camp.